etc1290/Stembase/log.md

 	17. File System remake
 	18. After dropping auto direct to the new-appended monitored data
-	21. Modify all MonitorSystem function to use gdb feature
+	21. Modify all MonitorSystem function to use gdb feature -- finished
 	22. Rewrit mnt-removemenu-remove function
 		-- finished
+	23. mnt-group function should be removed
+		-- processing

 ---
 	## 2023.06.29		version 0.7.7.3